begmuhommet/low-ops-docs/docs/how-to/onboard-new-application.md

  - Deployment is complete successfully once `package version`, `mendix version` and `updated on"` fields contain the details of the deployment.
  - Select the `Production` environment and click on the URL to make sure that the application opens up successfully.

-## *Commit new application source code to gitea & Push new application package to harbor*
+## *Commit New Application Source Code to Gitea & Push New Application Package to Harbor*

 1. Login to Gitea with your credentials
 2. Open the newly created application